Patient Rights and Responsibilities

 Health Care Team

-CHI St. Vincent Infirmary Medical Center, CHI St. Vincent Doctors Hospital, and CHI St. Vincent North, as well as our home care agencies, (Visiting Nurse Association and CHI St. Vincent Homecare) are accredited by the Joint Commission on Accreditation of Healthcare Organizations (JCAHO), a voluntary accrediting agency sponsored by the American College of Surgeons, American Hospital Association and the American Medical Association.
-During extensive on-site visits, the JCAHO evaluates our performance and gives accreditation based on our strict compliance with standards developed by leaders in the healthcare field.
+Most of our hospitals are accredited by The Joint Commission, a voluntary accrediting agency sponsored by the American College of Surgeons, American Hospital Association and the American Medical Association.
+During extensive on-site visits, The Joint Commission evaluates our performance and gives accreditation based on our strict compliance with standards developed by leaders in the healthcare field.

 During your stay at any one of our hospitals, you will be cared for by a group of highly trained staff dedicated to the delivery and management of your care.
 These caregivers are organized into patient management teams.
 In addition to your physicians and a registered nurses (RN), your management team may consist of the following professionals: licensed practical nurses (LPN), physical therapists, occupational therapists, speech therapists, social workers, discharge planners, respiratory therapists, pharmacists, and dieticians.
 Your physicians and your needs will determine the best healthcare team for you.